 When asking your physician for a Libre prescription, make sure they also provide a prescription for the compatible test strips (FreeStyle Precision Blood Glucose Test Strips).
 You want to make sure you are able to finger prick for confirmation when needed!

 Just a heads up - the FreeStyle Libre reader does not come with a lancing device or case, keep your old lancing device!

-If paying out of pocket, the FreeStyle Libre reader retails for about $55 and each sensor (which lasts 14 days) costs $95-100.
-Similar to other test strips, The FreeStyle Precision Blood Glucose Test Strips cost a little under $1 per test strip - they are individually packaged and retail for $80-90 per box of 100.
+If paying out of pocket, the FreeStyle Libre reader retails for about $55 and each sensor (which lasts 14 days) costs $95 to $100.
+Similar to other test strips, The FreeStyle Precision Blood Glucose Test Strips cost a little under $1 per test strip - they are individually packaged and retail for $80 to $90 per box of 100.

 Can I shower with a FreeStyle Libre sensor on?

 YES, you can wear the Libre sensor while bathing, showering, or swimming.
 The user manual does say to avoid keeping the sensor underwater for more than 30 minutes.